mecies/resume/content/about-me/index-1.md

 ---
 aboutPageTitle: Maciej Hnat - About page
 aboutPageDescription: I am a Frontend developer looking for remote B2B opportunities!
 If you wish to find out more about me, read the information on this page.
-aboutPageImage:
+aboutPageImage: null
-description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Fusce iaculis ultricies eros, ac iaculis eros maximus nec.
-Phasellus vitae mi felis.
-  Curabitur iaculis nunc laoreet eleifend tincidunt.
-Aliquam nec lectus varius, mattis sapien nec, tristique elit.
-Suspendisse id sem sit amet mi tempus fermentum.
-Duis non metus nec nisl convallis efficitur.
-Donec condimentum neque rhoncus congue volutpat.
-Maecenas scelerisque varius ornare.
-Morbi egestas rutrum mattis.
-In pulvinar imperdiet tellus vel laoreet.
-Etiam ac sodales nulla.
-Nulla sit amet enim ipsum.
-Nulla pharetra turpis tempus venenatis sollicitudin.
-Nunc lacinia rhoncus leo, non consectetur velit tempus sed.
-Praesent euismod nibh ut massa congue, at condimentum justo egestas.
-  Etiam accumsan felis non ipsum vulputate gravida.
-Etiam elementum vitae nisl a aliquam.
+description: >-
+  # Hi there, I'm Maciej

+  ## [](https://github.com/mecies#im-a-remote-react--vue-developer-based-in-wroc%C5%82aw)I'm a remote React & Vue developer based in Wrocław!

+  * 🔭 I’m currently working at [@Infermedica](https://github.com/infermedica), guiding patients to the right care! 💊

+  * 🌱 I’m currently learning everything and every day. 🤪

+  * 🥅 2021 Goals: Advance from a Junior to a Regular developer position. 📈

+  * ⚡ I love video games, board games and sports, mostly calisthenics 🧘, powerlifting 🏋️, and climbing 🧗.
 socialMedia:
   technologies:
     - technologyName: HTML